A Monk who talked without speaking a word

 Meet the joker minister of India.
 He rides his bicycle hundreds of kilometres every year to visit the mother Poorna temple up in the Himalayas.
 He has been consistently coming from the last 26 years in the blistering heat of the Indian summer with temperatures soaring higher than 45 degrees.
 I stumbled upon him on the last day of my trip as I was walking back early morning from my photography walk.
 People ask me how do you find them and as I say - I think I found them but in reality but they’re waiting to be found to share their story - the India story.
 So sit back and enjoy the story of Kuldeep Saxena with subtitles.

-Meet Rajendra Awasthi a native of Rajasthan who has a keen interest in History and feels proud in presenting the correct History to anyone who visits his city, the city of Jaisalmer.
-Rajendra also want to start a debate on the education system in India which he believes needs a radical change as the quality of pupils in schools is in steep decline and that’s due to the policies of Indian government which he believes promotes mediocrity and is the “continuation of Macaulayism* in a true sense”.
-So, sit back and enjoy the story with English, French, German, Italian and Spanish subtitles.
-Also, coming shortly on Amazon Prime Video in UK, USA and Germany.
+Meet Rajendra Awasthi, a native of Rajasthan — he has a keen interest in history and is proud to present the correct record to anyone who visits his city, the city of Jaisalmer.
+He also wants to debate India’s education system, which he believes needs a radical change as pupils’ quality in schools is in steep decline due to the government’s policies promoting mediocrity.

 The story of a Hindu king of Muslim Pakistan, Rana Hamir Singh of Amarkot Sindh.